 We are moving in the direction of online sales so that should be your first store.
 Square offers a free online store without a website.
 It helps you connect everything together and keeps it easy to manage and make money.
 Specific platforms are naturals for a small candle-making business.

-They offer a direct link to purchase an item that can be connected to a social media post as an example.
+They offer a direct link to purchase an item that can be connected to a social media post for example.
 Many candle makers sell through social media.
 Many allow an established business entity to sell scented candles.

 Eventually, You may want to sell on a platform such as Etsy and pay the commission just to have the support and take advantage of natural traffic, tax collection, and shipping.